punpunjubu/Leak-Detection/README.md

    -1 Ultrasonic sensor (for measuring the level of water)

-   -1 or more rain drop sensor (for making sure there are water leaks)
+   -1 or more rain drop sensors (for making sure there are water leaks)

    -2 or more Humidity sensors (for detecting humidity from the leak pipes)

    -2 Carbon Monoxide sensors (for detecting gas)

-2. microcintroller
+2. microcontroller

    -1 or more ESP8266